Coombs Test

 An indirect Coombs test is given to every pregnant person to see if they have antibodies against Rh-positive blood.
 For example, if you have an Rh-negative blood type (such as O-, A-, B- or AB-), your red blood cells don’t have the Rh factor marker on them.
 But people with Rh-positive blood types do have this specific marker.

-If an Rh-negative person is pregnant with an Rh-positive fetus (developing baby), then Rh sensitization can occur.
+If an Rh-negative person is pregnant with an Rh-positive fetus, then Rh sensitization can occur.
 This means that your immune system will mistakenly target the Rh factor as a threat and make antibodies to destroy it.
-It can take a long time for your body to create antibodies that could harm your baby.
-Therefore, during your first pregnancy, your baby probably wouldn’t be affected.
-However, if you get pregnant again with an Rh-positive baby, the existing antibodies in your blood could attack your baby’s red blood cells.
+It can take a long time for your body to create antibodies that could harm the fetus.
+Therefore, during your first pregnancy, the fetus probably wouldn’t be affected.
+However, if you get pregnant again with an Rh-positive fetus, the existing antibodies in your blood could attack its red blood cells.
 This can result in Rh disease, which is characterized by anemia, jaundice or other serious health problems.
 These medical issues usually worsen with every Rh-positive pregnancy you have.

-If you’re at risk for Rh sensitization, then the problem can almost always be prevented with treatment.
-If you’re already sensitized, then treatment can help protect your baby.
+If you’re at risk for Rh sensitization, treatment can almost always prevent this problem.
+If you’re already sensitized, then treatment can help protect the fetus.
 That’s why it’s so important to perform the Coombs test during your first trimester.

 Coombs test for newborn babies